How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 Before beginning, gather the following:

 Your most recent pay stubs or income records.
 These show what you actually take home after taxes and deductions.
-If your income varies, gather the last two or three months of records so you can calculate a realistic average.
+If your income varies, gather the last two to three months so you can calculate a realistic average.

 Your last two to three months of bank statements.
-These will show you what you have actually been spending, which is often different from what you think you have been spending.
+These show what you have actually been spending — which is often different from what you think you have been spending.

-Your last two to three months of credit card statements, if you have a credit card and use it for purchases.
+Your last two to three months of credit card statements, if you use a card for purchases.

 A notebook, a spreadsheet, or a budgeting app.
 The tool you use matters less than actually using it.
 Simple is fine.

-With these materials gathered, you are ready to begin.
+With these materials in hand, you are ready to begin.

 Step One: Calculate Your Real Monthly Income